w3f/Grant-Milestone-Delivery/Xcavate-milestone_1.md

 > We have built a fully functioning substrate based node + react.js Frontend + node.js backend dApp for user interaction

 **Deliverables**
 > Please see all our deliverables below.
-In addition please see this high level process flow to give you a better understanding of the overall interactions. [https://xcavate.io/w3f/Xcavate_Real_Estate_Lending_Process.jpg]
+In addition please see this high level process flow to give you a better understanding of the overall interactions. [https://xcavate.io/w3f/Xcavate_Real_Estate_Lending_Process.jpg].
+These are some instructions to guide you through the various deliverables [https://github.com/xcavate2022/Grant-Milestone-Delivery/xcav_milestone_instruction.md]

 | Number | Deliverable | Link | Notes |